Fitzroy Iron Works: Alfred Lambert and 'Lambert Brothers' (1896)

-His bankruptcy hearing began on 19 November 1896, after his release from Berrima Gaol.
-In evidence, Lambert claimed to be the son of Henry Lambert, a former member of the House of Commons for County Wexford, but that is unlikely, even if conceivable, since Henry Lambert died in 1861, aged 75, and Lambert claimed to be under forty years of age at the time of his bankruptcy hearing.
-He gave detailed but seemingly implausible evidence about his education, career, and personal wealth.
+His bankruptcy hearing began, on 19 November 1896, after his release from Berrima Gaol.
+In evidence, Lambert claimed to be the son of Henry Lambert, a former member of the House of Commons for County Wexford.
+That relationship seems unlikely.
+Henry Lambert had died in 1861, aged 75, and Lambert claimed to be under forty years of age at the time of his bankruptcy hearing.
+Henry Lambert's two legitimate sons were far older, and his illegitimate son was older still.
+One legitimate son—his heir—had died June 1896, and the younger legitimate son was 69 years old; the older, illegitimate son would have been around ninety years old, if still alive in 1896.
+None of Lambert's three known sons had names of Alfred or John.
+Such an Irish background, also was at apparent variance with his earlier story of being associated with a firm of 'Lambert and Sons, of Middlesbrough, England'.

+Lambert gave detailed but seemingly implausible evidence about his education, career, and personal wealth.
 However, after that first day, the hearing was delayed by Lambert's unexpected absence, and a warrant was issued for his arrest.

 When he next appeared in court, it was while in custody under a writ of habeas corpus.
 Alfred John Lambert gave bizarre evidence at the public examination that was part of his bankruptcy hearing, in March 1897.
 He estimated his liabilities at £1,175 and his assets at £438,312, principally consisting of a landed estate in England.
 He said that he would inherit £400,000 or £500,000 from his uncle, upon reaching the age of 40, and that his mother had 'considerable property'.
 Lambert claimed that his ironworks venture was backed by Baron Hirsch—one of the five wealthiest individuals in Europe at the time of his death in April 1896—and that he had brought £2,000 of Hirsch's money to Australia in a belt.
 He claimed that he left England with letters of introduction from Baron Hirsch and Colonel North—another immensely wealthy man known as 'The King of Nitrates', who had died in May 1896—but he had lost those letters on the way out.

 In his evidence, he recalled his interview about the ironworks, with George Reid, the Premier, during which he stated his intention to have a capacity to make about 500 tons of steel rails per week.
 He also admitted that there was no such company as 'Lambert Brothers'—something that he had not mentioned during his discussion with the Premier—but stated that he would have set one up had he won the rail contract.
 He stated that he had written to his brother, George, "at Biarritz and Rome and Monte Carlo" but received no reply.
+A son of Henry Lambert, George Thomas Lambert did exist, but was the "Director of the estates and finances of Greenwich Hospital, 1885—1901".